yvonnefroehlich/sws-visualization-and-modeling/README.md

 ## Known Issues

-- Model parameter plot for one dipping layer: Not fully tested, please use with caution
 - Modeling of multi-event analysis: Only using either STACK or SIMW results is supported
+- Model parameter distribution for one dipping layer: Under development and not fully tested
-- Synthetic stereoplot for one dipping layer: Backazimuths of the predicted nulls are partly wrong
+- Synthetic stereoplot for one dipping layer: Backazimuths of predicted nulls are partly wrong
 - Synthetic stereoplot for one dipping layer: Gray arrow is partly not exactly placed in the center